marcglasberg/asyncredux.com/flutter/miscellaneous/advanced-events.md

 Their `equals()` and `hashcode()` methods prevent any extra widget rebuilds, when used as intended.

 You can think of events as piggybacking in the Redux infrastructure, not as part of the store state.
-You should still remember **not to persist them** when saving the app state to the local storage of the device.
+Just remember **not to persist them** when saving the app state to the local storage of the device.

 ### When should I use events?